 Prior to arriving at the hospital, you may be required to follow special instructions given to you by your physician or healthcare provider.
 It is important that you follow these instructions and any pre-operation guidelines.

-We want you to be comfortable during your stay at Shands.
+We want you to be comfortable during your stay at UF Health.
 The following tips should help you when packing for the hospital.

 You should bring the following:

 - Information given to you by your physician